- How to be a Kpop Star

 You need to get yourself out there as much as possible.
 It is purely a numbers game.
-Online auditions (email auditions) are easy to enter and we suggest you enter as many as possible.
-Live auditions (open recruitment auditions) might get costly, especially if you have to travel a long distance.
-However, if a live audition is nearby, go to it because if you are one of the top winners, you can become a trainee right away.
+Online auditions (email auditions) are easy to enter, and we suggest you enter as many as possible.
+Due to COVID-19, Kpop entertainment companies will rely more on online auditions than before.
+Live auditions (open recruitment auditions) will eventually return, but it might be costly, especially if you travel long distances.
+However, if a live audition is nearby, go to it because if you are one of the top winners, you can immediately become a trainee.
 Live auditions should pick up once the COVID-19 situation is under control.

-We suggest you visit all the Korean Entertainment company’s websites and make a calendar to see when the next audition takes place.
-Most K-pop entertainment companies look at each other’s schedules to not conflict with them.
-Therefore you will not be in many situations where you will need to choose one company’s audition over the other.
-With so many Kpop Entertainment companies it is possible to go to at least one Kpop audition per week.
+We suggest you visit all the Korean Entertainment company’s websites and make a calendar to see when the next audition occurs.
+Most K-pop entertainment companies look at each other’s schedules to avoid conflict.
+Therefore you will not be in many situations where you must choose one company’s audition over the other.
+With so many Kpop Entertainment companies, attending at least one Kpop audition per week is possible.

-We would recommend you check back every week as companies update their site regularly on the latest news regarding tryouts and auditions.
+We recommend you check back weekly, as companies regularly update their site with the latest news regarding tryouts and auditions.
 Since K-pop is becoming more and more global, global live auditions are happening all over the world.

 What to expect at K-pop auditions.

-There used to be the top 3 but now it is the top 4.
-Big Hit Entertainment, JYP Entertainment, SM Entertainment, and YG Entertainment.
+There used to be the top 3, but now it is the top 4.
+HYBE, JYP Entertainment, SM Entertainment, and YG Entertainment.
 Competition to be a trainee at these K-pop entertainment companies will be intense.
-Big Hit Entertainment focuses primarily on boy groups and is the toughest company to enter into.
-They give a lot of attention to one group and promote that one particular group.
+Thousands apply, and only 1-2 will be selected as trainees.
+HYBE focuses primarily on boy groups and is the toughest company to enter into.
+They give a lot of attention to one group and promote that particular group.
 As with the case of BTS.

-For all auditions, you will need to fill out an audition application (kind of like a resume) form a few days before the actual audition.
-On the day of the audition, you will be with a large group of people in a practice room.
+For all auditions, you must fill out an audition application (like a resume) form a few days before the audition.
+You will be in a practice room with many people on the audition day.
 Then they will bring out a list of names to let you know when you will enter another room to audition.
-The audition itself is different for every company but usually will require you to introduce yourself, perform 1-2 songs, and 1 dance choreography.
-Judges will not give feedback for this audition, so if they like you will get a call back for a second-round audition or get a call back telling you what to improve on.
-Round 2 consists of around 15-20 people and each will be required to sing inside a recording studio to perform one song.
+The audition differs for every company but usually requires you to introduce yourself, perform 1-2 songs, and do one dance choreography.
+Judges will not give feedback for this audition, so if they like, you will get a call back for a second-round audition or tell you what to improve on.
+Round 2 consists of 15-20 people, and each must sing in a recording studio to perform one song.

 Some K-Pop entertainment companies prefer group auditions.
-This means around a group of 10 people enter the audition room and from there they each choose to sing, rap, or dance.
-Based on this they will call back to request a second audition.
+This means around 10 people enter the audition room, and from there, they each choose to sing, rap, or dance.
+Based on this, they will call back to request a second audition.